hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 P.S.: @qtxie And what about `visible?` of `scrollable` ?

-[17:06:49](#ABd0Bf_xevOwcuPt8thQ_ytUQagZIZApy5PYdN-Fi_I) <hiiamboris (NOT THIS ONE)>: write bug reports as you find bugs, only then they will be fixed Ì†ΩÌ∏â or ask for reopening of existing bugs
+[17:06:49](#ABd0Bf_xevOwcuPt8thQ_ytUQagZIZApy5PYdN-Fi_I) <hiiamboris (NOT THIS ONE)>: write bug reports as you find bugs, only then they will be fixed üòâ or ask for reopening of existing bugs

 [17:09:22](#RiQyI7JIh9KsMm75muyTpjnFALZE56Cy-Qwc9eDTaXs) <hiiamboris (NOT THIS ONE)>: